tompaz3/swapi-reports/README.md

 need to be accessed in a blocking manner, anyway.

-Advantages of this application is that it wasn't just another simple CRUD application with Spring Rest Data and helped the author to dive a little bit into areas he hadn't had the opportunity to use on a regular basis.
+Advantages of this application is that it wasn't just another simple CRUD application with Spring Web MVC and was the opportunity to try out some frameworks and design solutions the author doesn't use on a regular basis.

 ## How to use